lupyuen/zig-pinephone-gui/README.md

 Yep we have successfully built a Zig GUI App for PinePhone with zgt! 🎉

+_Is the app fast and responsive on PinePhone?_

+Yep it feels as fast and responsive as a GTK app coded in C.

+Remember that Zig is a compiled language, and our compiled app is directly calling the GTK Library.

 ![Zig GUI App for PinePhone](https://lupyuen.github.io/images/PXL_20220622_061922131~2.jpg)

 # Inside The App